shreyanshk/boottorrent/docs/architecture.rst

 Once the download is finished, the client data sharing interface will call Operating system loading interface to load the Operating system with the correct method.

-.. (atrent) maybe this one could be moved to "internals" but I'm not sure, leave it here for now Components
+Components
 ~~~~~~~~~~